ztec/blog/README.md

 ### Contribution

 Contribution are welcome as long as they do not alter the meaning of the content.
-If you rather comment, you can go directly on https://blog.ztec.fr, find the page and use the comment section.
+If you rather comment, you can go directly on https://blog.ztec.fr, find the page and use social media link at the end to engage discussion either on Twitter or Mastodon.

 If you want to suggest a grammar, spelling or typo fix, this is the place.
-Please open a PullRequest.
+Please open a PullRequest (on the Github mirror).
 I will be happy to merge it as long as you do not alter the original meaning of the text.

 I plan to add contributors names on article pages where they contributed.
 This is not in place for now, but consider it.
-If you want to suggest modification anonymously, send me a git patch via mail using patch.blog@riper.fr
+If you want to suggest modification anonymously (specify it) or do not wish to use Github, send me a git patch via mail to `patch.blog@riper.fr`

 ### Development

 #### directly with hugo
-To run the server, simply [install hugo](https://gohugo.io/getting-started/quick-start/) and then execute this command in the blog folder.
+To run the server, simply [install hugo](https://gohugo.io/getting-started/quick-start/) and then execute this command in the root blog folder.

 ```cmd
 hugo server -p 8080